mvantellingen/localshop/docs/contributing.rst

 Style guide
 ===========

 - Follow the `PEP8`_.
-The only exception is the maximum line width.
-We uses 120 characters instead of 79.
+Try to keep the line length to 79 but don't make it a big a deal.
 - Make sure that your code does not raises any Pylint errors or warnings.
 - Always group the imports in 3 blocks: native libraries, third party libraries and project imports.
 - Keep the import block alphabetically ordered.
 If you use Sublime Text, you can do this by selecting the import block and hitting ``F9``
 - Avoid polluting the current namespace with lots of imports.
 If you find yourself in a situation of importing a lot of symbols from the same package, consider import the package itself.

   **Wrong way**: